anuj-mangal/Getting-and-Cleaning-Data-Course-Project/README.md

 The repository has  been created to share the final artifacts created as part of this project work

 ##Script Description

-1. There is a single script as part of this project, named 'run_analysis.R'.
+There is a single script as part of this project, named 'run_analysis.R'.
+The steps below descrive the overall working of the script in tranforming the raw data obtained from UCI's website to a processed data frame named 'final_data'.

-2. The script first imports the reshape2 package which brings dcast() and melt() functions to the current working environment.
+Step 1.
+The reshape2 package is imported in order to bring dcast() and melt() functions to the current working environment.

-3. In the second step, it resets the environment and removes any previously created variables.
+Step 2.
+The environment is reset and any previously created variables are removed.

-4. The data is read from all the input files into data frames.
+Step 3.
+The input raw data is read into data frames.
+Raw data comprises of training and test datasets, activity labels, feature names, subject and activity information for both testing and training datasets.

-5. In the following steps, I am merging training and testing datasets for feature values, activities and subjects.
+Step 4a),b) and c) .
+In the following steps, I am merging training and testing datasets for feature values, activities and subjects.

-6. The merge of the datasets is followed by the assignment of header or variable names in the respective datasets.
+Step 5.
+The merge of datasets is followed by the assignment of header or variable names to the respective datasets.

-7. Next, via the use of grep, I am extracting the measures which are related to the calculation of means and standard deviation of variables.
+Step 6.
+Next, via the use of grep,the measure names which are related to the calculation of means and standard deviation of variables are extracted.

-8. Now I am merging the data of activities and subjects with the measurements. post this step I am using merge function to derive the activity name from the      activity_label data frame.
+Step 7.
+The indices extracted in step 6 are used to limit the data in the data frame "complete_data" to only the selected variables.

+Step 8.
+As part of this step, the activity, subject and complete data are merged to form a consolidated data frame.

-9. Next step is to rename the variables in the complete_data data frame with more descriptive ones.
+Step 9.
+This step introduces the activity names in the resultant data set by merging the "complete_data" data frame with the "activity_lables" data frame.

+Step 10.
+Multiple steps as part of this step transform the names of the variables to more descriptive ones.

-10. As part of the penultimate step, I am melting the data frame and recasting it against activity_id, activity_name and subject_id to calculate the means of the variables.
+Step 11.
+As part of the penultimate step, I am melting the data frame and recasting it against activity_id, activity_name and subject_id to calculate the means of the variables.

-11. The last step is to call the write.table function to write the final data frame i.e. final_data to a text file named "tidy_data.txt".
+Step 12.
+The last step is to call the write.table function to write the final data frame i.e. final_data to a text file named "tidy_data.txt".